Globally Convergent Multilevel Training of Deep Residual Networks: Globally convergent multilevel training

-In this work, we assemble the prolongation operator $\Pm_{l}^{l+1}$ in a two-step process.
+The transfer of the data between different levels of the multilevel hierarchy is performed using transfer operators.
+The prolongation operator $\Pm_{l}^{l+1} \in \R^{n^{l+1} \times n^{l}}$ is used to transfer quantities, such as search-directions, from level $l$ to level $l+1$.
+We assemble the prolongation operator $\Pm_{l}^{l+1}$ in a two-step process.
 Firstly, we simply copy the parameters contained in~$\Qm^l$ and~$\vec{\theta}_K^l$ from level $l$ to the level $l+1$.
 Thus, the prolongation operator is the identity, since $\Qm^l$, and~$\vec{\theta}_K^l$ are represented by ResNets on all levels.
-In the second step, we prolongate the network parameters obtained by the discretization of the dynamical system, recall section~\ref{sec:resnet}.
+In the second step, we prolongate the network parameters obtained by the discretization of the dynamical system, recall~\cref{sec:resnet}.
 Here, we make use of the fact that we can change the basis functions used for evaluating~$\vec{\theta}^{l}(\tau_k)$ by projecting to a refined basis.
 For example, the network parameters can be prolongated as follows:

 if the piecewise constant basis functions, defined in~\eqref{eq:basis}, are employed.
 Here, the symbol~$K^l$ denotes number of layers associated with ResNet on level $l$.
+This type of prolongation is well known in multigrid literature as piecewise constant interpolation.
+In the context of ResNets, this particular type of transfer operator was employed for the first time in~\cite{haber2018learning, chang2017multi} for the cascadic SGD training.